danielePala/CIMDraw/README.md

 ### What is this? ###

-A WebApp to view IEC CIM files.
+A WebApp to view IEC CIM files (**[ENTSO-E CGMES profile](https://www.entsoe.eu/major-projects/common-information-model-cim/cim-for-grid-models-exchange/standards/Pages/default.aspx), node-breaker representation**).
 Editing is also possible, with some limitations (see below).
 The code uses many ES6 features, so you will need a modern browser to run it (Firefox >= 44, Chrome >= 49).